-The SC Bar provides one bound notebook of the competition handbook, the case materials one set of enlarged exhibits (11"x17") placed in a neutral location accessible to both teams.
+The SC Bar provides one bound notebook of the competition handbook, the case materials, one set of enlarged exhibits (11 x 17 inches) placed in a neutral location accessible to both teams.
 The presiding judge has a copy of the case materials and competition rules.
-The scoring judges have access to the case materials with exhibits.
+The scoring judges and witness stand have access to another set of exhibits.

 Printed resources in the courtroom provided by the SC Bar may not be highlighted, written on, or flagged.
 Teams may use personal copies of the competition materials at their counsel tables only.
-Personal trial notebooks, exhibits, prepared timelines, or other documents prepared by teams are not to be shown to the presiding judge, the scoring judges, or the opposing team.
+Personal trial notebooks, exhibits, prepared timelines, or other documents prepared by teams are not to be shown to the presiding judge, the scoring judges, witnesses, or the opposing team.